 Taylor Twellman, a former U.S. Men’s National Team player and Major League Soccer MVP with the New England Revolution, is ESPN’s lead soccer analyst.
-He serves as lead match analyst for Major League Soccer and U.S. Men’s National Team matches and the UEFA European Football Championship, as well as the lead soccer voice on ESPN studio shows including Get Up and the network’s flagship program SportsCenter.
-He also serves as a match and studio analyst during ESPN’s presentation of international soccer events.
+He serves as lead match analyst for Major League Soccer, U.S. Men’s National Team matches and the UEFA European Football Championship, as well as the lead soccer voice on ESPN studio shows including Get Up and the network’s flagship program SportsCenter.
+He also serves as a host for ESPN’s newly reimagined SportsNation, available exclusively on ESPN+.
 Twellman joined ESPN in November 2011 after calling Philadelphia Union matches on local television during the 2011 season.

 In June 2012, Twellman earned critical acclaim serving as a match and studio analyst on ESPN’s unprecedented presentation of the UEFA European Football Championship.
 In 2014, his match and studio analysis during the FIFA World Cup in Brazil garnered public acclaim, including his appearances on the unscripted, free-flowing “Last Call” studio segments.
 Twellman, paired with lead commentator Ian Darke, called all U.S. Men’s National Team matches in the quadrennial event, topped by the USA-Portugal match on Sunday, June 22, the most-watched men’s soccer match in the United States ever — seen by an average match audience of 18.220 million viewers.